emilianoyoung/ai/_posts/_archive/2019-11-26-clarification-health-care-artificial-intelligence-story.md

 ---
 category: news
 title: "Clarification: Health Care-Artificial Intelligence story"
-excerpt: "Artificial intelligence is spreading into health care ... reality character named “Ellie” that was originally designed to determine whether veterans returning from a deployment might need therapy.
-Ellie appears on computer monitors and leads a person through initial questions.
-Ellie makes eye contact, nods and uses hand gestures like ..."
+excerpt: "Artificial intelligence is spreading into health care, often as software or a computer program capable of learning from large amounts of data and making predictions to guide care or help patients.
+It already detects an eye disease tied to diabetes and does ..."
 publishedDateTime: 2019-11-26T19:42:00Z
 sourceUrl: https://apnews.com/49877aba863e4f5199d0a22d68966bcc
 type: article